zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-web-app/create-web-app.md

         ![](./images/vbcsca_cra_s1a.png " ")

-    -   If you have one or more current applications, the Visual Applications page shows a list of applications.
+    -   If you have one or more current applications, the Visual Applications page shows you a list of them.
 Click **New**.

         ![](./images/vbcsca_cra_s1b.png)